gotvc/got/docs/cli.md

 It exists primarily to give an idea of how fast Got can import a file or directory.

 ### `got clobber <path>`
-Overwrites the data in the working tree at path with whatever is in the active volume.
+Overwrites the data in the working tree at path with whatever is in the active branch

 ### `got scrub`
 Runs validation checks on the snapshots in the current history and their filesystems.